armbian/documentation/docs/User-Guide_Getting-Started.md

 	armbian-install

 and follow the guide.
-Theose are all possible scenarios:
+Those are all possible scenarios:

  * boot from SD, system on SATA / USB
  * boot from eMMC / NAND, system on eMMC/NAND